Ellypham92/predict-stock-price-using-scraped-data/README.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/64395120/187613055-e7181fbb-396f-4f45-bd24-5df0ad8854bb.png">

-AUC is 0.50, the model is not doing greater than logistic regression.
+:rainbow: AUC is 0.51, Logistic Regression model is not doing great here.
+We are expecting higher probability and the more AUC closer to 1.0, the better.
+Let's move on to the next model.

 #### Random Forest